DHCP client leaks hostname "amnesia"

 - I've not sniffed the network to confirm that doing all of the above is enough.

-#5 Updated by intrigeri almost 5 years ago
+#5 Updated by intrigeri about 5 years ago

 - Feature Branch set to bugfix/7688-no-dhcp-send-hostname